xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ### Which Types Can Be Used as Sequences?

 Table 9-1 includes many uses of types such as `seq<'T>`.
-When a type appears as the type of an argument, the function accepts any value that’s compatible with this type.
-Chapter 5 explained the notions of subtyping and compatibility in more detail; the concept should be familiar to OO programmers, because it’s the same as that used by languages such as C#.
+When a type appears as the type of an argument, the function accepts any value that's compatible with this type.
+Chapter 5 explained the notions of subtyping and compatibility in more detail; the concept should be familiar to OO programmers, because it's the same as that used by languages such as C#.
 In practice, you can easily discover which types are compatible with which others by using F# Interactive and tools such as Visual Studio: when you hover over a type name, the compatible types are shown.
 You can also refer to the online documentation for the F# libraries and the .NET Framework, which you can easily obtain using the major search engines.

 Here are some of the types compatible with `seq<'T>`: